 - Causation – Their breach of duty directly caused your injuries.
 In other words, you would not have been hurt if they had not been careless.

-- Damages – You suffered actual harm, whether it is medical bills, lost wages, or pain and suffering.
+- Damages – You suffered actual harm, whether medical bills, lost wages, or pain and suffering.

 Common Examples of Breach of Duty of Care